+In optics, angle of incidence can be defined as the angle between a ray incident on a surface and the line perpendicular to the surface at the point of incidence (called as normal).
 To understand the angle of incidence, we have to first look into the concept of reflection of light.
-We all know that when a ray of light hits a polished surface like a mirror it is reflected back.
+We all know that when a ray of light hits a polished surface like a mirror, it is reflected back.

-Here are few concepts that make you understand the angle of incidence easily.
+Here are some key points to make you understand the concept of angle of incidence easily.

 - The ray of light that hits the polished surface is called the incident ray.

 - The ray that gets reflected away is called the reflected ray.